We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Nurx sends people a 3-month supply of prescriptions and automatically processes refills as scheduled.

-Nurx offers prescriptions and home test kits that are available through its website or mobile app.
+Nurx is an online healthcare company offering prescriptions, over-the-counter medications, and home test kits through its website or mobile app.
 It also provides online consultations, free shipping, and automatic prescription refills.

-There are mixed online customer reviews for Nurx, with common complaints focusing on shipping and customer service issues.
-However, a positive review praises the convenience and discreet nature of the company’s services and delivery.
+Nurx receives mixed online customer reviews.
+Common complaints focus on shipping and customer service issues.
+However, positive reviews praise the convenience and discreet nature of the company’s services and delivery.